 The internet is teeming with financial advice from a variety of different news outlets, bloggers, and advisors.
 The problem is, who do you trust?

 The Internet is an excellent resource, but there are issues with credibility.
 When you read a random blog post or watch a random YouTube video, you don’t really know if the creator is qualified to give financial advice.
-Getting ineffective financial advice can be costly and regrettable.
+Getting ineffective financial advice can be costly.

 This is the problem that Rule Your Retirement solves.
-Rule Your Retirement offers financial advice from a certified financial planner.
-The advice is well-written and well-organized on a dashboard that is easy-to-use.
+We were impressed with the resources we uncovered in our Motley Fool Rule Your Retirement review.
+This Motley Fool service offers financial advice from a certified financial planner and a credible team of Motley Fool analysts.
+The advice is well-written and organized on a dashboard that is easy to use.

-At a rate of $99/year, the service is a good value.
-A single financial tip may end up covering the subscription fee (and then some).
+At only $99/year, the service is a good value.
+A single helpful financial tip may end up covering the subscription fee and then some.